 I have seen a lot of ‘low FODMAP’ recipes that use a high FODMAP serve of canned tomatoes per person.
 The major offenders here are often spaghetti bolognese recipes and creamy chicken masala recipes.

-Keep in mind that the low FODMAP portion is 92g per person (1).
+Keep in mind that the low FODMAP portion is 100g per person (1).
 This means if you are using a 400g can of tomatoes it needs to be divided between 4 serves.
-Canned tomatoes contain moderate levels of excess fructose at 115g serves and become high FODMAP for fructose at 180g serves (1, Monash App 2017).
+Canned tomatoes contain moderate to high levels of excess fructose at larger serves so check the Monash University FODMAP Diet App for more information (1, Monash App 2017).

 If you want to make your tomato based sauce go further trying mixing 400g can of tomato with 2 tablespoons of tomato paste, ½ cup of low FODMAP chicken stock, and some cornflour/corn starch to thicken, then divide between 4 serves.

 Chia seeds are so versatile.
 You can use them as an egg replacer, add them to smoothies for more protein and fibre, or use them to create a high fibre breakfast via a delicious chia seed bowl.

 Keep in mind that most chia seed bowls contain a high FODMAP serve of chia seeds.
 The low FODMAP serve is 2 tablespoons and they become high FODMAP at 4 tablespoons (1).
 Check out my recipe to find out how to create a low FODMAP chocolate chia seed bowl using the safe portion size.

 Whether you like them smothered in butter, roasted in the oven, or tossed into a stir-fry, green beans make a great low FODMAP veggie.
 Just don’t get caught off guard!